dcrommie/walbrook/src/markdown-pages/index.md

 subtitle: Take care of your future, today
 thumbnail: ../src/images/family.png
 title2: We help our clients to create wealth and plan for change
-desc1: "We are 100% independent from banks and product providers, which means that we are free to act in our clients’ best interests. "
+desc1: As an advice practice with institutional knowledge and expertise, we help you to navigate global markets and the products of banks, insurers and other financial institutions.
-desc2: Our breadth of knowledge with origins in global wealth management, combined with our flexible, fair, and transparent fee structure allows us to determine the most appropriate, comprehensive solutions for our clients.
+desc2: Our extensive investment and credit experience allow us to build comprehensive strategies encompassing both sides of your household balance sheet.
-desc3: We are small enough to care about and to meet the personalised needs of our clients, and savvy enough to have created excellent key partnerships with local and international experts.
+desc3: Where specialist advice is required, we can draw upon our network of local and international experts to help ensure that all advice is suitable for your needs and aligned with your wealth strategy.
 services: Our services
 servicestitle: Creating wealth and planning for change over the long term
 service2: Retirement Planning
-service5: Family Office
+service5: Strategic Credit
 service6: Expatriates
 advisorydesc: Supported by great technology and institutional investment management, our advisory framework guides our conversations and actions from